AsharibAli/create-edu-dapp-foundry/README.md

 cd <your-dapp-name>
 ```

+***Note: If you have used the npx command then you don't have to install manually in any directory.***

 ### 📜 Smart Contracts

 All smart contracts are located inside the `backend` aka `foundry` folder, which can be found in the root directory.